Tanzima26/Tanzima26/README.md

 #### Web Developer
 ![Web Developer](https://github.com/Tanzima26/Tanzima26/blob/main/github-banner.jpg?raw=true)

+I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

-Skills: HTML / CSS / JavaScript
+- Skills: HTML / CSS / JavaScript
-Software Skills: Adobe Illustrator / Adobe Premiere Pro
+- Software Skills: Adobe Illustrator / Adobe Premiere Pro

 - 🔭 I’m currently working on several Projects.
 - 🌱 I’m currently learning Manual and Automated Testing.